Skip to Main Content

 Selecting the Number of Ballots to be Audited

 Before the election, SBE determined the number of ballots to be audited in each local jurisdiction for ballots cast during early voting and mail-in and provisional ballots, as well as the ballots from election day precincts to be audited.
-This chart shows the minimum number of ballots from each jurisdiction to be audited based on the requirements set forth in §11-309 of the Election Law Article, and this chart shows which election day precincts were selected for audit (PDF).
+This chart shows the minimum number of ballots from each jurisdiction to be audited based on the requirements set forth in §11-309 of the Election Law Article.

 Mail-in and Provisional Ballots

-The number of mail-in and provisional ballots in the audit is based on the turnout from the 2018 General Election.
-The number of mail-in ballots and provisional ballots to be audited was calculated by multiplying the 2018 relevant turnout by 0.01, in order to determine 1% of the total number of ballots cast in each category.
-If 1% of the 2018 turnout was less than 15 ballots, the local board audited 15 ballots.
+The number of mail-in and provisional ballots in the audit is based on the mail-in ballot turnout from the 2020 General Election and the the official provisional ballots cast in the 2016 General Election .
+The number of mail-in ballots and provisional ballots to be audited is calculated by multiplying the 2020 relevant turnout by 0.01, in order to determine 1% of the total number of ballots cast in each category.
+If 1% of the 2020 turnout is less than 15 ballots, the local board audits 15 ballots.

-Each local board selected the mail-in and provisional ballots to be audited, as they prepared for the respective canvasses.
-These ballots were then kept separate from the remainder of the mail-in and provisional ballots and mark them as “audit ballots.”
+Each local board selects the mail-in and provisional ballots to be audited, as they prepare for the respective canvasses.
+These ballots are then kept separate from the remainder of the mail-in and provisional ballots and mark them as “audit ballots.”

-At the start of the first mail-in and provisional canvasses, these ballots were presented, reviewed, and tabulated first, and then stored in sealable boxes marked “Mail-in Ballots for Manual Audit” or “Provisional Ballots for Manual Audit.”
-At the completion of each canvass, the sealed boxes containing the ballots to be audited were stored with the remainder of the mail-in or provisional ballots.
+At the start of the first post-election mail-in and provisional canvasses, these ballots are presented, reviewed, and tabulated first, and then stored in sealable boxes marked “Mail-in Ballots for Manual Audit” or “Provisional Ballots for Manual Audit.”
+At the completion of each canvass, the sealed boxes containing the ballots to be audited are stored with the remainder of the mail-in or provisional ballots.

 Early Voting Ballots

 Jurisdictions with only one early voting center audited ballots from that early voting center.
 For jurisdictions with more than one early voting center, SBE used a random number generator to select the early voting center to be audited.
 Local boards were notified of the selected early voting centers the day prior to the first day of early voting.
-A list of the selected early voting centers can be found here.
+A list of the early voting centers randomly selected may be found here..

 By 7 pm on the first day of early voting, the chief judges at the selected early voting centers determined which scanner met the minimum number of ballots to be audited.
 If none of the scanning units met the minimum, two scanners were selected.
 At the close of the first day of early voting, and after all voters have left the building, a local election official ran a results report from the selected scanner(s).
 The election officials secured the ballots from the selected scanner(s) and the report(s) in a sealed box.